mbroadst/rethunk/README.md

 ### Install

 ```
-npm install rethinkdbdash
+npm install rethunk
 ```

-_Note_: The `rethinkdbdash-unstable` package is a relic from the past (rethinkdb < 1.13).

 ### Quick start

-Rethinkdbdash uses almost the same API as the official driver.
+Rethunk uses almost the same API as the official driver.
 Please refer to the [official driver's documentation](http://www.rethinkdb.com/api/javascript/) for all the ReQL methods (the methods used to build the query).